Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Here's a practical check you can do with pen and paper or a short Python script.

 Problem: You want to serve a 7B-class model on a single GPU with 80 GiB of HBM.
 The model has 28 layers, uses Grouped Query Attention with 4 KV heads, head dimension 128, and you plan to use FP16 (2 bytes per element).
-Your average customer conversation has a 4,096-token context.
+Your average code-assistant request has a 4,096-token context.
 What's the maximum batch size you can support before the KV cache alone fills the GPU, assuming you need to leave 20 GiB for weights and runtime overhead?

 Hint: Start by computing the KV cache for one request, then see how many fit in the remaining 60 GiB.